Battle of Mukden: Casualties

-Aftermath
+Japanese casualties consisted of 16,553 killed and 53,476 wounded, totalling 70,029 altogether.

+Legacy

 Japanese propaganda from the war: woodcut print showing Tsar Nicholas II waking from a nightmare of the battered and wounded Russian forces returning from battle.
 Artist Kobayashi Kiyochika, 1904 or 1905.

+War impact

 With the defeat of the Russian Manchurian Army in Mukden, the Russian forces were driven out of southern Manchuria.
 However, with problems concerning its overstretched supply lines, the Japanese army failed to destroy the Russian forces stationed in the region completely and Kuropatkin's forces, though severely demoralized and short of supplies, were still largely intact.
 But the battle of Mukden was decisive enough to shatter the Russians' morale and, with the unfinished Trans-Siberian railroad now in Japanese hands, undermined the tsarist government's war effort.
 The final, decisive battle of the war would be eventually fought on the waters of Tsushima.

+Worldwide

 The victory shocked the imperial powers of Europe, as the Japanese proved overwhelming throughout the battle despite the Russians having more manpower and material.
 It showed that European armies were not automatically superior to those of other nations, and could be even decisively outmatched in battle.
-The battle had confirmed the Japanese army the 6th largest army in the world.
+The battle had confirmed the Japanese army as the 6th largest army in the world.

+In Russia

 Tsar Nicholas II was particularly shocked, when the news reached the palace in St. Petersburg, that the tiny Asian island nation of Japan - approximately 2% of Russia's landmass - could defeat the powerful and huge Russian empire.

 The tsarist government was irritated over the incompetence and clumsiness of their commanders during the battle.
 The generals Aleksandr Samsonov and Paul von Rennenkampf began to loathe each other as Samsonov very publicly accused von Rennenkampf of failing to assist him.

+In Japan

+After Japan won the wider Russo-Japanese war, 10 March (conventionally defined as the date of Japan's victory at Mukden) became an annual celebration of a new Army Commemoration Day.
+The twentieth anniversary of the battle in 1925 saw a nationwide celebration at a large scale: 50,000 schoolchildren were brought to witness the Konoe Division parade outside the Imperial Palace while planes performed aerial stunts.
+In Tokyo, the entirety of the 1st Division performed drills, shouted three banzais and proceeded to the Meiji Shrine.
+Crown Prince Hirohito consecrated the ceremonies by observing a sumo tournament at the Yasukuni Shrine.